icure/icure-kotlin-sdk/docs/DeviceApi.md

 <a name="filterDevicesBy"></a>
 # **filterDevicesBy**
-> kotlin.String filterDevicesBy(filterChainDevice, startKey, startDocumentId, limit, skip, sort, desc)
+> PaginatedListDeviceDto filterDevicesBy(filterChainDevice, startDocumentId, limit)

 Filter devices for the current user (HcParty)